HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

   )
 }}

-The median mobile site has unsized images of about 100px in height.
-Our test devices have a mobile viewport height of 512px, representing almost 20% of the screen width.
+The median mobile site has unsized images of about 100 pixels in height.
+Our test devices have a mobile viewport height of 512 pixels, representing almost 20% of the screen width.
 This can potentially be shifted down when an unsized (full-width) image loads, which is not an insignificant shift.

-As expected, image heights on desktop pages are larger, with the size on the median being 110px and on the 90th percentile 403px.
+As expected, image heights on desktop pages are larger, with the size on the median being 110px and on the 90th percentile 403 pixels.

 #### Fonts